PlunetBusinessManager/JS-Customization-Samples/README.md

 ## Customer CRM Integration
 #### Description
-Retrieving information from an external datasource based on the customer name and showing this in the customer profile.
+Retrieving information from an external datasource (Rick and Morty) based on the customer name and showing this in the customer profile.
 :exclamation: PLEASE NOTE: Data is being pulled from https://rickandmortyapi.com/ for educational purposes.
 Please allow https://rickandmortyapi.com/ in your _Allowlist for external domains_. :exclamation:

 #### What you can learn
 - Inserting a new display table into the GUI matching the Plunet style
 - Retrieving data from the screen (Customer Name) and
-- fetching related data from a foreign REST Endpoint
+- fetching data from a foreign REST Endpoint
 - producing the GUI table with the data

 #### Details